tidev/titanium-docs/docs/api/titanium/ui/window.md

 As explained above, heavyweight windows are their own Android Activity.
 The only way to animate the opening or closing of an Activity in Android is to apply an animation _resource_ to it.
-Passing a [Titanium.UI.Animation](Titanium.UI.Animation) object as a parameter to [open](Titanium.UI.Window.open) or [close](Titanium.UI.Window.close) will have no effect if the window being opened/closed is heavyweight and thus opens/closes its own Activity.
+Passing a <Titanium.UI.Animation> object as a parameter to <Titanium.UI.Window.open>
+or <Titanium.UI.Window.close> will have no effect if the window being opened/closed is heavyweight and thus opens/closes its own Activity.

-Instead, in the parameter dictionary you pass to [open](Titanium.UI.Window.open) or [close](Titanium.UI.Window.close), you should set the `activityEnterAnimation` and `activityExitAnimation` keys to animation resources. `activityEnterAnimation` should be set to the animation you want to run on the incoming activity, while `activityExitAnimation` should be set to the animation you want to run on the outgoing activity that you are leaving.
+Instead, in the parameter dictionary you pass to <Titanium.UI.Window.open> or <Titanium.UI.Window.close>, you should set the `activityEnterAnimation` and `activityExitAnimation` keys to animation resources. `activityEnterAnimation` should be set to the animation you want to run on the incoming activity, while `activityExitAnimation` should be set to the animation you want to run on the outgoing activity that you are leaving.

 Animation resources are available through the `R` object.
-Use either [Titanium.Android.R](Titanium.Android.R) for built-in resources or [Titanium.App.Android.R](Titanium.App.Android.R) for resources that you package in your application.
+Use either <Titanium.Android.R> for built-in resources or <Titanium.App.Android.R> for resources that you package in your application.

 As an example, you may wish for the window that you are opening to fade in while the window you are leaving should fade out: